-CIA hacks TVs, phones all over the world, Wikileaks claims
+CIA hacks TVs, phones all over the world, WikiLeaks claims

 It's currently impossible for the average person to know if their phone, computer, or TV has been hacked by the CIA.

-Wikileaks says U.S. consulate in Germany is a secret American hacking base: Several U.S. State Department employees who work out of the consulate in Frankfurt, Germany are actually undercover CIA hackers who spy on Africa, Europe, and the Middle East, according to Wikileaks.
+U.S. consulate in Germany is a secret American hacking base, WikiLeaks says: Several U.S. State Department employees who work out of the consulate in Frankfurt, Germany are actually undercover CIA hackers who spy on Africa, Europe, and the Middle East, according to WikiLeaks.

 Proving the documents are real